gke/UAVXminimOSDs/README.md

 UAVXOSD telemetry permits additional information including explicit navigation guidance information produced by UAVX.

 *WARNING*: the baseline versions of minimOSD infer the home position to be the first GPS position as received by minimOSD.
 If for any reason there is a mid-flight power-cycle or reset of the minimOSD board the home and potentially other information will be incorrect.
+Adding a suitable electrolytic capacitor across the minimOSD supply pins "may" reduce the risk.